Kings College London

 The Curiosity Cabinet x The SIM Project

-'Waymarkers', supported and produced by King's College London and displayed in The Curiosity Cabinet at 171 The Strand, showcases the most precious images of people with roots in over 40 countries.
-These SIM-scale windows into people's everyday lives, values and relations are illuminated in multiple formats and scales - as a collective mosaic, framed pendants and blown up into a slideshow projection.
+'Waymarkers', supported and produced by King's College London and displayed in The Curiosity Cabinet at 171 The Strand, showcases the most precious images of hundreds of people with roots in over 40 countries.
+These SIM-scale windows into people's everyday lives, memories and relations are illuminated in multiple formats and scales - as a collective mosaic, framed pendants and blown up into a slideshow projection.

-Alongside the collection of over a thousand SIM artworks, an elaborate jewellery piece has been unveiled in The Curiosity Cabinet for the first time, inspired by a significant story of welcome in a world where not just people but also materials and ideas are constantly in motion.
+Alongside the collection of over a thousand SIM artworks, an elaborate jewellery piece of knotted silver threads and stone fragments has been unveiled in The Curiosity Cabinet for the first time, inspired by The Portland Global Friendship Group and the international trade of Portland Stone.

 Credits